Fblaze1/Datasmos/README.md

 Open a [new desmos page](https://www.desmos.com/calculator)

+[Turn off the axes and gridlines](https://support.desmos.com/hc/en-us/articles/208183566-Hide-and-Show-Grid#:~:text=Team%20Desmos&text=To%20turn%20the%20grid%20off,between%20the%20different%20graph%20papers.) in the desmos grapher

 In that page, open the javascript console, which can be done using <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd>

 Copy the [raw datasmos code](https://raw.githubusercontent.com/Fblaze1/Datasmos/master/datasmos.js)